I am proud

 Lynn Conway

-A computer scientist and trans woman who invented generalized dynamic instruction handling whilst working at IBM.
+A computer scientist and trans woman who invented generalised dynamic instruction handling whilst working at IBM.
 This is used as the basis for how memory is used in modern computers; so if you use a computer you have a trans woman to thank! 🥰

 Sophie Wilson